lightning/bolts/02-peer-protocol.md

 (Note that many of these messages have their own, additional requirements detailed elsewhere).

-The initiator is defined as the side which offered the higher `funding_feerate_perkw`, or if both sides are equal, the lower SEC1-encoded node_id.

 The initiator:
 - MUST `tx_add_input` an input which spends the current funding transaction output.